-The current ADA (American Dental Association) and BDA (British Dental Association) position that it is a safe restorative material.
-The FDA (USA) does not recommend that you have your amalgam fillings removed or replaced if your fillings are in good condition and there is no decay.
-The main concern today is the environmental impact of dental amalgam due to water contamination from removing amalgam fillings.
-The European Commission in 2012 study reports that there is currently no scientific consensus on the direct health effects of dental amalgam (except allergies) and the focus is on environmental impact, hence the aim is to manage dental amalgam waste adequately.
+The current position of the American Dental Association (ADA) and the British Dental Association (BDA) is that dental amalgam is a safe restorative material.
+The U.S. Food and Drug Administration (FDA) does not recommend that you have your amalgam fillings removed or replaced if your fillings are in good condition and there is no decay.
+The main concern today is the environmental impact of dental amalgam due to water contamination from the removal of amalgam fillings.
+A 2012 study by the European Commission reports that there is currently no scientific consensus on the direct health effects of dental amalgam (except allergies), and the focus is on environmental impact.
+Therefore, the aim is to manage dental amalgam waste adequately.

 The World Health Organization (WHO) has a phase-down approach on the use of mercury in dentistry, where nations may pace this according to domestic needs.
 This is in accordance with the treaty agreed by the United Nations Environment Programme (UNEP) in 2013.